anubhawsinha13/learnings/Get Comfortable With Spring/Chapter08-PropertiesFile/Readme.md

 		Multiline property can be done by adding at \ (back Slash) at the end of the line.
-		Spring also allows to add teh properties from environment variables: s			bpg.init.java-home=This is Java path: ${JAVA_HOME}
+		Spring also allows to add the properties from environment variables: s			bpg.init.java-home=This is Java path: ${JAVA_HOME}